 The Dynamic Help automatic tracking feature can be toggled on or off by clicking the Pause button in the Help Browser pane.
-The Back and Forward buttons will navigate between previously viewed Help Topics.
+The Back in and Forward is buttons will navigate between previously viewed Help Topics.

 Alternatively, users can navigate manually through the help index in the Help Browser panel to find the desired help topic.